-Subsurface soils encountered within the 80-ft maximum exploration depth of the borings made for this preliminary geotechnical investigation generally include clays (CH), silty clays (CL), and sands (SP-SM).
-For the most part, the subsurface soils encountered in the borings are generally considered to have moderate to high strength and low to moderate compressibility; however, relatively weak, loose sands (SP-SM) were encountered at various depth intervals at the boring locations.
-Highly expansive clays (CH) were also encountered at irregular depth intervals at some boring locations.
+Subsurface soils encountered within the 80-ft maximum exploration depth of the borings made for this preliminary geotechnical investigation generally include clays (CH), silty clays (CL), sandy silts (ML), and sands (SM, SP-SM, and SP).
+The subsurface soils encountered in the borings are generally considered to have moderate to high strength and low to moderate compressibility.
+Highly expansive clays (CH) were encountered at irregular depth intervals at some boring locations.
 The clays (CH) are considered to be expansive with high shrink/swell potential.
 The silty clays (CL) are considered to have low shrink/swell potential.
 The sandy silts (ML) and sands (SM, SP-SM and SP) have no potential for shrinking and swelling.
-Free water was encountered at Borings HR-NW-1, HR-NW-2, and HR-NW-3 at depths of about 18 ft, 18 ft, and 17 ft, respectively.
+Free water was not encountered at any of the boring locations.